Over $1 Million Invested: How Our Nashville Food Tours Are Changing the Local Business Landscape

-When I started A Little Local Flavor in 2018, I had one dream: create a food tour in Nashville that supported the restaurants, chefs, and local legends that make this city worth visiting in the first place.
-I wanted to build something that wasn't just another tourist attraction, but a business that made a real impact.
+When I started A Little Local Flavor back in 2018, my dream was simple: to create a Nashville food tour that supported the chefs, restaurants, and local legends that make this city special.
+I didn’t want to build just another tourist attraction, I wanted to create a business with real impact on my city.

 Seven years later, I’m proud (and honestly blown away) to share this milestone: